 This one-of-a-kind story is a message of hope for young children and families who are undergoing chemotherapy or any difficult struggle.
 Without words like cancer and chemo, the kid-friendly tale follows a brave hare on her courageous journey to overcome illness.
 A mysterious, healing stream offers the potential to get well, but there are surprising side effects that will challenge the hare's strength and determination.
 This book is about believing wishes can come true even in the most extreme circumstances.
 Ideal for early stage cancers due to the message of survival.
 Perfect for pairing with honest discussions about your personal situation.
 (Publisher)

 The death of a brother or sister is likely to be one of the most difficult things that’s ever happened to you.
-It may feel like nobody understands what you’re going through, but help is always at hand.
+It may even feel like nobody understands what you’re going through, but the fact is help is always at hand.
 CLIC Sargent has worked closely with young people who have lost a sibling to put together this booklet.
-As well as showing how this is something others have experienced, there are contacts at the back to help you find further support and information.
+As well as showing how this is something others have experienced, we’ve provided contacts to help you find further support and information.
+Even if you just want someone to talk to, you’ll find all the information you need right here.